Brazilian

 - Renewable Energy Use

-- Brazil is a leader in renewable energy, particularly in hydropower and biofuels, contributing to a sustainable energy future.
+- Brazil is a leader in renewable energy, with significant investments in hydropower, wind, and solar energy.

 - Community Involvement In Practices

-- Communities actively participate in environmental conservation and cultural preservation, often through grassroots initiatives.
+- Communities actively participate in environmental conservation and cultural preservation, fostering a sense of responsibility and stewardship.

 - Environmental Education Programs

-- Programs focus on raising awareness about environmental issues and promoting sustainable practices among youth and communities.
+- Programs aim to raise awareness about environmental issues, promoting sustainable practices among youth and communities.

 - Notable Figures

-- Notable figures include Pelé, a legendary footballer; Oscar Niemeyer, an architect; and Gilberto Gil, a musician and cultural icon.
+- Notable figures include Pelé, a legendary footballer; Oscar Niemeyer, an architect; and Gilberto Gil, a musician and former Minister of Culture.

 - Cultural Innovations

-- Brazil has contributed to global culture through innovations in music, dance, and architecture, such as bossa nova and modernist design.
+- Brazil has contributed to global culture with innovations in music, dance, and architecture, including the development of bossa nova and modernist architecture.

 - Literary Works